Lawyer: Murdaugh knows he'll go to prison for stealing money

 The scrutiny into Murdaugh's life started June 7 when he found wife Maggie, 52, and son Paul, 22, shot to death outside their Colleton County home.
 Their deaths remain unsolved.

-Murdaugh, arrested at a drug rehab center in Florida, was awaiting extradition.
+Murdaugh, arrested at a drug rehab center in Florida, waived extradition Friday and has a bond hearing on the latest charges scheduled for Tuesday in Columbia.

 Along with the investigating into his wife and son's deaths, the roadside shooting, the missing law firm money and the insurance payments for the housekeeper's deaths, state police are also investigating whether Murdaugh has connections to a 2015 hit-and-run death and whether he or other family members tried to obstruct the investigation into a boat crash involving Paul Murdaugh that killed a 19-year-old woman in 2019.